Learn goes over the main migration features and how to use them. We cover different scenarios and general subjects that could affect your migration.

 You can limit versions, change the copy mode, or use any of the copy options available in the application with PowerShell.

-For more information on replicating your copy options with PowerShell, please refer to this guide.
+For more information on replicating your copy options with PowerShell, please refer to the Replicate Copy Options guide.

 Copying multiple objects from an Excel or CSV list in PowerShell